MarsVard/NorthWest/readme.md

 This library tries to simplify the process of getting the degrees to north.
 No more messing around with sensors and calculating degrees.
 Just a simple interface that returns real time updates from 0-360 degrees.

+This library also takes in consideration the magnetic field declination if your app has access to the users location.
+It tries to get the last known location and calculate the magnetic field declination with the coordinates.

 ### Usage
         // initialize NorthWest with a context
         northWest = new NorthWest(this);